|Toft ferry to Ulsta on Yell|

 |Little Bunting in the garden of a cottage at Guther|

 Despite our screw up, we had an enjoyable day with a few notable sightings.
 Good scoped views of a Ring-necked Duck on Sand Water, Yell and a self-found Little Bunting while waiting for the ferry a Gutcher, good things do show up in peoples gardens in Shetland.
 Also of note Yellow-browed Warbler, which I was actually searching for when the bunting appeared.

 Wednesday, October 6th 🌦14C ~ Just 4 miles from our accommodation is Kergord, which according to the SOC App 'Where to Watch Birds in Scotland' is Shetlands most extensive area of woodland.
-A Radde's Warbler had been found on Tuesday and I decided on an early start in search, giving Dazza the opportunity for a well-earned lay-in.
+A Radde's Warbler had been found on Tuesday while we were away Island hopping and so I decided on an early start in search, giving Dazza the opportunity for a well-earned lay-in.
 I arrived at twilight but was hampered by drizzle and low clouds to begin.
 The one thing that was apparent though was that there had been a large fall of Redwing overnight, they were literally everywhere.
 After a few hours, I gave up and headed back for breakfast although I was certain I'd heard the bird call at least once, that was until another birder appeared from the opposite side of the copse I was watching, a recording or the bird?
 Who knows!

 |Yellow-browed Warbler through the window|

 While having breakfast back at the cottage Dazza spotted something flitting around on the ground just outside the kitchen window which turned out to be a Yellow-browed Warbler, along with a Blackcap both of which I managed to photograph through the glass.